 - Or something else!

-We have four months left of 2020.
-Four months to dust off personal goals, adjust business plans, and create a modified to-do list.
+We have several months left of the year.
+Plenty of time to dust off personal goals, adjust business plans, and create a modified to-do list.
 Let’s turn the page and push forward, doing what we can as time and energy allow.

 The season of fall is highly symbolic and triggers motivation.
 Use it to your advantage!